Cat & Dog Tooth Extraction: Cost, Benefit and Management

 Fractures that only involve the root have an added complication.

 With loss of tooth material below the gingival margin, a pocket is formed.
 This pocket acts like any other periodontal pocket and can accumulate plaque and spiral down the periodontal disease pathway to form an abscess.

-Dog tooth extraction may be required, or you may be able to treat the tooth.
+Not all cases of a fractured tooth require extraction.
+In some situations, your veterinarian may be able to save and treat the tooth.
 This is very dependent on the type of fracture and what structures it has affected.